gauravrane2212/ARTestCases/ARWorldMap/README.md

 `getCurrentWorldMap(completionHandler:)`

 `let data = try?
 NSKeyedArchiver.archivedData(withRootObject: map, requiringSecureCoding: true)`

+For our workshop we will also be using our own SCNodes that have some specific properties(color and status) so we will be also Archiving those using Codable and looking for which node has been added/removed.

 > Important This app automatically joins the first nearby session it finds.
 Depending on the kind of shared AR experience you want to create, you may want to more precisely control broadcasting, invitation, and acceptance behavior.
 See the MultipeerConnectivity documentation for details.